John Polakowski

 John J. Polakowski (born July 7, 1896) was a retail clerk, dispatcher and real estate broker from Milwaukee who served one term (1923–1924) as a Socialist member of the Wisconsin State Assembly from the 8th Milwaukee County district (8th and 14th wards of the City of Milwaukee).
 He was the brother of Walter Polakowski.

 Background

-Polakowski was born in Buffalo, New York on July 7, 1896 to a family of Polish descent.
+Polakowski was born in Buffalo, New York, on July 7, 1896, to a family of Polish descent.
 He came to Milwaukee with his parents about 1900.
-He was educated in parochial schools, night and high schools and was described as "a graduate of the American School of Practipadicts."
+He was educated in parochial schools, night and high schools.
 He was working as a salesman at Schuster's department store when elected.

 Assembly service

 He had never held public office before, when elected to the Assembly in the November, 1922, election; he received 2,191 votes to 1,471 for Republican Louis Polewczwnski and 856 for Democrat Frank Kubatzki (whom his brother Walter had unseated in 1920).
 Part of the newly-redistricted district had been represented by Walter, the rest by fellow Socialist Stephen Stolowski.
 In that same election Walter advanced from the Assembly to the Wisconsin State Senate.

 John did not run for re-election in 1924, and was succeeded by fellow Socialist Frank Cieszynski.